 - Government Fee: From $9,095 AUD.

-📌 Once married, applicants must apply for a Partner Visa (820/801) to remain in Australia permanently.
+📌 Once married, applicants must apply for a Partner Visa (820/801) to stay permanently.

 Eligibility Criteria

-To qualify for a partner visa, you must meet specific requirements:
+To qualify for a Partner Visa, you must meet these requirements:

-- Married Applicants: Must have a legal marriage recognized under Australian law.
+- Married Applicants: Must have a legal marriage recognized in Australia.

-- Your partner must be an Australian citizen, permanent resident, or eligible New Zealand citizen willing to sponsor you.
+- Your partner must be an Australian citizen, permanent resident, or eligible New Zealand citizen.

-- Both partners must be at least 18 years old at the time of application.
+- Both partners must be at least 18 years old.

-- Applicants must meet health and character requirements, including medical examinations and police clearances.
+- Applicants must pass health and character checks, including medical exams and police clearances.

 - Onshore Applicants: Apply for Subclass 820/801 while in Australia.